agalindorcl/secws/lab200/lab200_network_encryption.md

 (...)
 ````

-From **dbclient**, verify that we can no longer connect from an 11gR2 client:
+From the connection as **dbclient**, verify that we can no longer connect from an 11gR2 client:

 ````
 [oracle@dbclient lab02_network]$ <copy>./check_client_11gR2.sh</copy>